pedroll/grafica/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+Run `ng generate ng2-charts-schematics:line components/my-line-chart` to Generate a component with a line chart- Supported chart types are line, bar, radar, pie, polar-area, doughnut, bubble and scatter
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.